seamless-protocol/cl-synchronicity-price-adapter/README.md

 [ProposalPayloadStablecoinsPriceAdapter](/src/contracts/ProposalPayloadStablecoinsPriceAdapter.sol)

-- Proposal payload for the Aave v2 Ethereum market.
+- Proposal payload for the Aave v2 Ethereum pool.
 - For all Aave v2 Ethereum stablecoin assets deploys `CLSynchronicityPriceAdapter` and sets it as an asset source by calling `setAssetSources` function on the `AaveOracle` contract.

 [ArcProposalPayloadStablecoinsPriceAdapter](/src/contracts/ArcProposalPayloadStablecoinsPriceAdapter.sol)

-- Proposal payload for the Aave Arc market.
+- Proposal payload for the Aave Arc pool.
 - For all Aave Arc stablecoin assets deploys `CLSynchronicityPriceAdapter` and sets it as an asset source by calling `setAssetSources` function on the `AaveOracle` contract.

 ## Aave v2 Ethereum stablecoin assets and USD price feeds